'Ancient Apocalypse' Netflix series unfounded, experts say – DW – 12/08/2022

 Why get involved?

-Why are professional archaeologists like Dibble or the American Association of Archeologists even engaging in this one-sided debate?
+Why are professional archaeologists like Dibble or the SAA even engaging in this one-sided debate?

 Because they're worried.
 Polls conducted by Chapman University in the US show an increase in paranormal beliefs, ranging from aliens visiting Earth to haunted houses.